flanksource/docs/gomplate.md

 COBOL has 357 keywords.
 ```

-## `data.CSVByRow`

-**Alias:** `csvByRow`
+## `csvByRow`

 Converts a CSV-format string into a slice of maps.

-By default, the [RFC 4180](https://tools.ietf.org/html/rfc4180) format is
-supported, but any single-character delimiter can be specified.
+By default, the [RFC 4180](https://tools.ietf.org/html/rfc4180) format is supported, but any single-character delimiter can be specified.

-Also by default, the first line of the string will be assumed to be the header,
-but this can be overridden by providing an explicit header, or auto-indexing
-can be used.
+Also by default, the first line of the string will be assumed to be the header, but this can be overridden by providing an explicit header, or auto-indexing can be used.

 Usage